- Three areas proven to optimize field service costs

 - outsourcing to third-party contractors.

 However, these measures often prove ineffective in the long term as they negatively affect the customer experience.
 Fewer technicians – or less skilled technicians – can mean longer time-to-fix rates or decreased first-time-fix rates, KPIs that notoriously frustrate customers.
-Instead, field service organizations should focus on the three key areas that have been proven to reduce field service organization costs over the long term while improving the CX.
+Instead, field service organizations should focus on the three key areas that have been proven to optimize field service organization costs over the long term while improving the CX.

-- Shorten Time – help technicians resolve customers’ issue faster
+Help technicians resolve customers’ issue faster.

 Resolve more issues remotely

 There are many fixes that are easy enough for an untrained person to carry out – with the right guidance.
 Enabling a remote or virtual technician to guide the customer toward a resolution without visiting their home is a model that has proven invaluable during the current pandemic.
 In fact, remote video support can be provided by technicians – even 3rd party technicians – working from any location: a back office, home (WFH mode), or vehicle (drop and go mode).
-Aside from reducing field service costs by lowering dispatch costs, virtual technicians boost safety levels, improve first-time fix rates, and increase customer satisfaction.
+Aside from optimizing field service costs by lowering dispatch costs, virtual technicians boost safety levels, improve first-time fix rates, and increase customer satisfaction.